How to Create a PostgreSQL Database Snapshot

 -Fp generates a plain-text SQL script file that can be used to rebuild the database.
 While the plain-text output format can potentially be used on other SQL database products (with some modifications), its speed and capabilities are limited.

-There are several command-line options that allow you to specify what is included in the database snapshot.
+There are several command-line flags that allow you to specify what is included in the database snapshot.
 You can include

 -n or exclude